OSEA Job Announcement: Program Assistant for 2013 Summer Field School

 On-site: Full time during the period of the OSEA Program in SELT-TESL including a week before and after the program start and end dates

-Off-site prior to summer program: Quarter Time or less from time of hire in mid-late fall 2010 through to program start date in May 2011.
+Off-site prior to summer program: Quarter Time or less from time of hire in January through to program start date in May/June

 Pre-Program: Create appropriate course readings and design coursework for the program; receive and reply to email inquiries; receive and evaluate applications.
-Read the literature on experimental ethnography and create an ongoing conversation with the OSEA director on how to design SELT TESL as experimental ethnography/community action research project.
-The assistant must have the motivation to read up on the most relevant ethnographic, linguistic and historical literature related to the Maya of Yucatán generally and especially the corpus of ethnography of Pisté and Chichén Itzá.
-As well candidate must have knowledge of traditional Maya culture or be able to devote time to learning about traditional culture, not in an analytical ethngraphic sense but to be have knowledge of the names of this and that food, ritual, spirits, towns, dress, and so on.
+Read the literature on experimental ethnography and create an ongoing conversation with the OSEA director on how to design TESL as experimental ethnography/community action research project.
+The assistant must have the motivation to read up on the most relevant ethnographic, linguistic and historical literature related to the Maya of Yucatán generally particularly the ethnography of Pisté and Chichén Itzá, as part of their preparation.
+Maintain email and telephone communication with prospective applicants and accepted participants, particularly to address questions and individual needs.
+Work with OSEA director and staff in the development of appropriate pre-program information and activities, including maintaining open communication with participants prior to arrival.

 Program activities: Design the practical implementation and direct the practice of the Teaching English Service Learning Program that is conducted by OSEA during its summer field study abroad.
 The Assistant must be able to work and develop a program within the intellectual and research agenda of experimental ethnography as developed by Quetzil Castañeda in the OSEA field school context (see http://www.osea-cite.org/history/selt.php ).

-Please review the attached 2010 Brochure for a description of the SELT Teaching English Service Learning Program
+Please review description of the SELT Teaching English Service Learning Program

-Candidates from a variety of academic fields and disciplines such as bilingual education, ESL/TESL, Second Language Acquisition, cultural anthropology, linguistics, ethnography, cultural studies, sociology, Spanish and Iberian Studies, Hispanic Literatures, Spanish/Hispanic linguistics, History, Latin American Studies, Performance Studies, Gender, American Cultures studies.
+Candidates may have backgrounds or training in a variety of academic fields and disciplines.
+We specifically are looking for persons with knowledge of one or more of bilingual education, ESL/TESL, Second Language Acquisition, cultural anthropology, linguistics, ethnography, cultural studies, sociology, Spanish and Iberian Studies, Hispanic Literatures, Spanish/Hispanic linguistics, History, Latin American Studies, Performance Studies, Gender, American Cultures studies.
+Ideal candidates will be able to combine different knowledge and skill sets from different fields to create a dynamic community action research program based in teaching English to children and adults in a Maya community.

 Candidates are required to have: fluency in speaking, reading and writing Spanish; teaching experience in general and experience teaching language in particular (any, but English and Spanish are ideal); experience, however limited, in conducting ethnographic research (from any disciplinary tradition) as well as an unambiguous desire to learn ethnographic methods as taught in the OSEA tradition; ability to manage, teach, and direct undergraduate students who are learning to teach English as a Second Language.
 Especially welcome is teaching experience in a variety of social, national, ethnic and institutional contexts as well as experience teaching a variety of age groups and educational levels from children and undergrads to adults who have not completed high school.